Michaelangel007/blog/README.md

 It doesn't stop there.

 When Google first got into autonomous cars a lot of people were sratching their heads asking _"Huh!
 What?
-Why is a **search company** getting into the **automotive industry?**That makes no sense."_
+Why is a **search company** getting into the **automotive industry for?** That makes no sense."_

 ML (Machine Learnign) is the "bridge."